decarbonization/gfx/Info/Core-Language.md

 Words beginning with `#` are currently reserved for the Gfx language for future usage.

 The Gfx parser has a special case for words that end with parentheses.
 It will rewrite expressions of the form `str/concat("hello " "world")` into the form `"hello " "world" str/concat`.
-This allows prefix notation to be used whenever it is more natural. __Note:__ This syntax is currently considered experimental, and may be updated in the near future.
+This allows prefix notation to be used whenever it is more natural.
+Additionally, the prefix notation supports a block syntax similar to ruby.
+E.g. `def(:add) {+}` is valid syntax. __Note:__ This syntax is currently considered experimental, and may be updated in the near future.

 ##Other Types